SyncfusionExamples/integrating-google-sheets-data-seamlessly-with-syncfusion-angular-gantt-chart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.2.16.

+## Repository Description

+This repository contains an Angular application that demonstrates loading task data from a public Google Sheets CSV file and rendering it in a [Angular Gantt Chart](https://www.syncfusion.com/angular-components/angular-gantt-chart) with mapped task fields.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.